LagoLunatic/ww_model_helpers/README.md

 ### Step 3: Copy the files you want to edit.
 The `Link Original` folder needs to have the original models in it, so before modifying anything let's make a copy of them in the `Custom Model` folder.
 For the sake of this tutorial we'll copy the `cl` folder (containing Link's main model), the `hands` folder (containing the model for Link's various hand poses), the `katsura` folder (containing the model for the back of Link's hair when he's in his casual clothes), and `linktexbci4.png` (Link's texture for when he's in his casual clothes).

 But if you want to modify other files, you would copy those as well (e.g. copy the `pring` folder if you want to modify the Power Bracelets).
-The only thing you absolutely have to copy is `cl`.
+You shouldn't copy folders for any models you don't intend to modify.
+You can find a full list of what all models and textures inside Link.arc are in the link_models_and_textures.txt file included with these scripts.

 ### Step 4: Open the model.
 Now you can open Link's model in a 3D modeling program.
 This tutorial will assume you use Blender, but other modeling programs probably work too.